Skip to content

 To the immediate west of the farmhouse, accessed through the adjoining barn, lies a delightful lawned garden, bordered by traditional drystone walls and offering wonderful easterly views.

-To provide additional curtilage to the farm buildings, a section of parcels 5235 and 5742 is included in the sale of Lot 1a, as delineated on the detailed plan included within these sales particulars.
-Parcel 5235 area can be accessed through a wooden gateway from the adjoining farmyard and offers useful space, should the successful purchaser decide to develop the nearby traditional barns at some point in the future.
+To provide additional curtilage to the property, a section of parcels 5235 and 5742 is included in the area of Lot 1, as delineated on the sale plan enclosed within these particulars of sale.
+This area can be accessed through a wooden gateway from the adjoining yard area and offers useful space, should the successful purchaser decide to develop the traditional barns at some point in the future.

-To formalise this additional curtilage, it will be incumbent for the purchaser of Lot 1a to construct a suitable stockproof fence between points C and D, on the plan attached to these particulars of sale within three months of the completion date.
+To formalise this additional curtilage, should Borwicks Aynsome (Lot 1) sell as an individual lot, it will be incumbent for the purchaser of Lot 1 to construct a suitable stockproof fence between points C and D, on the plan attached to these particulars of sale within three months of the completion date.

 LOT 2 - LITTLE AYNSOME